Jora 70 Gallon 270 Compost Tumbler:

 (After 2 Years in My Urban Garden)

 BUILD QUALITY: The Joraform JK270 is very sturdy.
-A solid tumbler that isn't going to sag or warp over time.
-It is constructed of galvanized steel panels which are powder coated.
+A solid tumbler that isn't supposed to sag or warp over time.
+It's constructed of powder coated galvanized steel panels.
 The tumbler spins quite effortlessly when completely filled up.
 The locking mechanisms hold the lid solidly in place.
 You can even padlock the latches closed, if you live in the ghetto.
 But really, there is one feature that makes this composter the cat's meow.
 It's insulated!

 Oh yes, my fellow gardeners.
 This bad boy is lined with a 2" thick layer of HDPE foam insulation!
 The foam is rigid and very durable (a stable, non-toxic plastic).
 After over a year of use, the foam shows zero sign of where.
 I've had very hot temperatures of up to 155°F. But the foam did not shrink or melt.
 In fact, this foam is the key to achieving such ridiculously high temps, with a comparatively small amount of mass.